-Children are naturally inquisitive and love to explore their world.
-Infants tend to put everything in their mouths and toddlers grab whatever looks interesting.
-Adolescents may experiment with drugs and other mind-altering substances.
-Consider these facts about poisonings in the United States:
+Children are naturally curious and love to explore their world.
+Babies tend to put everything in their mouth.
+And toddlers grab whatever looks interesting.
+Tweens and teens may experiment with drugs and other mind-altering substances.
+Here are some facts about poisonings in the U.S.:

-Each year, poison control centers receive more than 1.1 million calls about accidental poisonings among children ages 5 and under.
+Each year, poison control centers get more than 1.1 million calls about accidental poisonings of children ages 5 and under.

-More than 90 percent of poisonings in children occur in the home.
+More than 9 in 10 poisonings in children occur in the home.

-Peak calls to poison control centers occur between 4 and 10 p.m.
-In fact, dinnertime is such a busy time of day for most families that many times parents do not supervise their children as closely as usual.
-This is a common time of day for childhood poisonings to occur and has led poison center staff to call this time of day "the arsenic hour."
+Calls to poison control centers peak between 4 p.m. and 10 p.m.
+Dinnertime is so busy for most families that parents may not be able to pay close attention.
+It is such a common time of day for childhood poisonings that poison center staff call this time of day the "arsenic hour."

-If the child has collapsed or is not breathing, call 911, or your local emergency medical services (EMS).
+If your child has collapsed or is not breathing, call 911.